 Mendenhall and Sincich (2012) write, after an extensive presentation of stepwise regression and all-possible-regressions: “…analysts typically do not include higher-order terms or interactions in the list of potential predictors for stepwise regression.
 Therefore, if no model building is performed, the final model will be a first-order, main effects model. “ and “even if the analyst includes some higher-order terms and interactions as potential predictors, the stepwise and best subsets procedures will more than likely select a nonsensical model “.
 On the other hand, the authors note: “Most real-world relationships between variables are not linear, and these relationships often are moderated by another variable (i.e. interaction exists).”

-The much venerated (at least in our eyes), Ramsey and Schafer (2002), in their chapter on variable selection, write: “The SAT study featured K=6 explanatory variables.
+The much venerated (at least in our eyes), Ramsey and Schafer (2002), in their chapter on variable selection, write: “The SAT study featured k=6 explanatory variables.
 The SSOM (saturated second order model) for that problem contains 28 parameters. …and the total of all hierarchical models to consider is 2,104,489.
 Things quickly get out of hand, and it becomes necessary to plan a strategy for sorting through some-but not all- of the models for promising candidates.”
 The authors go on to suggest a bewildering variety of ad hoc approaches for further exploration of the data for better models.

 Montgomery, Peck and Vinning (2012) and Weisberg (2014) simply ignore interaction and curvature in their chapters on variable selection and discuss only models with main effects.
 It should be noted that the more carefully a textbook discusses curvature and/or interaction in the earlier chapters of the book, the more glaring the omission of these ideas in chapters on variable selection.